-However holders of these coins would have to be horribly uninformed to try and use one at its face value in a transaction.
-As you’ll see below the coins actual metal content value is much higher than the face value they are legal tender for.
+However to try and use one of these coins at its face value in a transaction, holders of these coins would have to be horribly uninformed.
+As you’ll see below, the coins actual metal content value is much higher than their legal tender face value.

-The Royal Canadian Mint (RCM) produces the 1 oz silver maple leaf coin which has a $5 face value even though it contains over CA$20 worth of silver at today’s prices.
+The Royal Canadian Mint (RCM) produces the 1 oz silver maple leaf coin.
+It has a $5 face value even though it contains about CA$31.50 worth of silver at today’s prices.
 (See this post for more on the silver maple: Silver Maple Monster Box – The Complete Guide)

 The RCM also produces a 1 oz gold maple leaf coin with a face value of $50.
-While it’s gold content currently is just under CA$1600
+While its gold content currently is worth around CA$2585.

 The US Mint also produces 1 ounce face value gold and silver coins.

-The 1oz Gold American Eagle has a $50 face value and the 1oz silver American Eagle also has a $1 face value.
-While the actual metal content of them is over $1200 and $16 respectively.
+The 1oz Gold American Eagle has a $50 face value.
+While the 1oz silver American Eagle also has a $1 face value.
+Whereas the actual metal content of them is around US$1930 and US$23.65 respectively.

 There doesn’t seem to be any convincing arguments to explain the low face value on the various Mints websites.

 But that doesn’t explain why the face values are so much lower than the metal value.

-This FAQ on the Perth Mint Website ask the question: Why Is A Bullion Coin’s Face Value Far Less Than Its Intrinsic Value?
+This FAQ on the Perth Mint Website asks the question: Why Is A Bullion Coin’s Face Value Far Less Than Its Intrinsic Value?
 But then doesn’t even answer the question it poses!